 [Below: Isabel Bayrakdarian as Leila; edited image, based on a Ken Howard photograph, courtesy of San Diego Opera.]

-[Below: a John Malashock-choreographed dance sequence the Zandra Rhodes production of “Pearl Fishers”, here at San Francisco Opera; edited image of a Larry Merkle photograph, courtesy of the San Francisco Opera.]
+[Below: the Zandra Rhodes production of “Pearl Fishers” at San Francisco Opera; edited image.]